skovy/css-codemod/README.md

 [PostCSS](https://postcss.org) is the core tool used for performing code transformations.
 As a result, much of it's API is re-surfaced in this toolkit and will link to it's documentation.

+### AST Explorer

+[AST Explorer](https://astexplorer.net) is recommended when working on transforms.
+Change the language to "CSS" and the parser to "postcss" to see the underlying abstract syntax tree for a given snippet of CSS.
+This makes it much easier to understand the transformations that need to be made.

 ## Motivation

 **css-codemod** is inspired by tools like [`jscodeshift`](https://github.com/facebook/jscodeshift) to streamline CSS transformations whether it be an evolving codebase, or adopting newer syntax.

+Read [CSS codemods with PostCSS](https://www.skovy.dev/blog/css-codemods-with-postcss) for a conceptual overview of how this toolkit works.